City approval is required prior to burning within the district.

 - Ensuring no material including plastic, food scraps, green garden refuse or other materials are present which may cause smoke or odour to create a nuisance to other people.

-Total fire bans are declared on days when fires will be difficult to control, are most likely to threaten lives and property, or when widespread fires are impacting the availability of resources.
-During a total fire ban, you must not light a fire in the open air or use any equipment in the open air likely to emit sparks.
+A Total Fire Ban effects everyone, whether you live near bush or in a built up area.They are declared on days when fires will be difficult to control, are most likely to threaten lives and property, or when widespread fires are impacting the availability of resources.
+For more information please visit DFES.wa.gov.au

 - Hot works (welding, grinding, soldering, gas cutting)